maxwell-com/Nyvel/README.md

 # Domain
 Could we use magsaved.store?
 That would work for testing and showing progress easily to others. (mostly cuz I have ego issues and want praise)

+Issue, we can't use the github hosting becuase, although free, we gave to make this repatory public